Last Updated on September 26, 2023

 If you’re looking for specific restaurants in Durham, here’s how we’ve organized things:

 - Date Night Restaurants in Durham

 One of the things I love about all these casual restaurants in Durham is how hardly two offer the same types of food.
 The city’s restauranteurs know that you have to find a niche, and once that’s been served, there’s always a new one to search for.

 Backyard BBQ Pit

 5122 NC 55

 The parking lot at Backyard is always filled from the moment they open until closing time.
-The no frills, counter service, low-key vibe is exactly what you’ll find from this Black-owned Durham restaurant.
+The no-frills, counter service, and the low-key vibe is precisely what you’ll find in this Black-owned Durham restaurant.

-From the moist smoked pork barbecue to the saucy ribs, everything at Backyard is delicious.
+Everything at Backyard is delicious, from the moist smoked pork barbecue to the saucy ribs.
 Delicious AND affordable.
 Backyard reminds us that restaurants should be about the food, first and foremost.